Diversity: The New Bottom Line

 But now employers are also seeing fewer young job candidates (approximately five million fewer than a decade ago).
 Many of these candidates lack the reading skills and math and science proficiency of their predecessors.
 The dilemma facing business is clear: the demand for top employees is at an all-time high, but the pool of qualified candidates is shrinking.
 Obviously, it is in an employer's best interest to take advantage of the talent a diverse workforce offers and that includes white males.

 Over the past few years, in fact, the idea of what constitutes a varied workplace has changed.
 Originally, the emphasis was on women and people of color, but the trend now is toward inclusiveness to use the abilities and maximize the potential of every worker, regardless of race or gender.

 Ultimately, if employers fail to meet certain diversity standards, they may find themselves without clients.
 The legal profession is a case in point.
 Traditionally resistant to change and reluctant to share the wealth (literally and figuratively), law firms are feeling increasing pressure to diversify, and it's coming from their biggest clients.
 American Airlines recently "laid down the law" to New York's Debevoise & Plimpton, for example, advising the firm that it will be required to file quarterly reports identifying the minorities and women who worked on American's cases.
 Chrysler Corporation, Aetna Life & Casualty, and General Motors have also stated that minority representation is a major criterion in their choice of counsel.

 We believe, however, that most companies don't need prodding.
-Over the past five years, our clients have demonstrated a continuing interest in our program (Interviewing Today's Workforce®), which provide a strategic way to recruit and maintain diverse talent.
+Over the past five years, our clients have demonstrated a continuing interest in our (diversity interviewer training), which provide a strategic way to recruit and maintain diverse talent.